 Rewrites are entirely optional; however, only the papers may be rewritten for a revised grade.
 Note that an alternate grading rubric will be used for the rewrite, focusing specifically on the changes made.
-Revisions will not be accepted in the final two weeks of class.
+No revisions may be submitted in the final two weeks of the semester.